 Bendamustine is a bifunctional mechlorethamine derivative containing a purine-like benzimidazole ring.
 Mechlorethamine and its derivatives form electrophilic alkyl groups.
 These groups form covalent bonds with electron-rich nucleophilic moieties, resulting in interstrand DNA crosslinks.
 The bifunctional covalent linkage can lead to cell death via several pathways.
 Bendamustine is active against both quiescent and dividing cells.
 The exact mechanism of action of bendamustine remains unknown.

-Based on the pharmacokinetics/pharmacodynamics analyses of data from adult NHL patients, nausea increased with increasing bendamustine Cmax .
+Based on the pharmacokinetics/pharmacodynamics analyses of data from adult patients with NHL, nausea increased with increasing bendamustine Cmax.

-In vitro data indicate that bendamustine is primarily metabolized via hydrolysis to monohyrdroxy (HP1) and dihydroxybendamustine (HP2) metabolites with low cytotoxic activity.
-In vitro, studies indicate that two active minor metabolites, M3 and M4, are primarily formed via CYP1A2.
-However, concentrations of these metabolites in plasma are 1/10th and 1/100th that of the parent compound, respectively, suggesting that the cytotoxic activity is primarily due to bendamustine.
+Bendamustine is extensively metabolized via hydrolytic, oxidative, and conjugative pathways.
+Bendamustine is primarily metabolized via hydrolysis to monohydroxy (HP1) and dihydroxybendamustine (HP2) metabolites with low cytotoxic activity in vitro.
+Two active minor metabolites, M3 and M4, are primarily formed via CYP1A2 in vitro.
+M3 and M4 concentrations of these metabolites in plasma are 1/10th and 1/100th that of the parent compound, respectively.

-The effect of race on the safety, and/or efficacy of bendamustine hydrochloride has not been established.
-Based on a cross-study comparison, Japanese subjects (n = 6) had on average exposures that were 40% higher than non-Japanese subjects receiving the same dose.
-The significance of this difference on the safety and efficacy of bendamustine hydrochloride in Japanese subjects has not been established.
+Exposures in Japanese subjects (n=6) were 40% higher than that in non-Japanese subjects receiving the same dose.
+The clinical importance of this difference on the safety and efficacy of bendamustine hydrochloride in Japanese subjects has not been established.

 Chronic Lymphocytic Leukemia (CLL)